 The out of gamut warning, or gamut alarm, is an extra option on top of Soft-Proofing: It allows you to see which colors are being clipped, by replacing the resulting color with the set alarm color.

 This can be useful to determine where certain contrasts are being lost, and to allow you to change it slowly to a less contrasted image.

-You can activate Gamut Warnings with Ctrl + Shift + Y, but it needs soft proofing activated to work fully.
+You can activate Gamut Warnings with the Ctrl + Shift + Y shortcut, but it needs soft proofing activated to work fully.

 Soft Proofing doesn’t work properly in floating-point spaces, and attempting to force it will cause incorrect gamut alarms.
 It is therefore disabled.

 Gamut Warnings sometimes give odd warnings for linear profiles in the shadows.
-This is a bug in LCMS, see here for more info.
+This is a bug in LittleCMS, see here for more info.